mazine/oauth2-client-kotlin/README.md

    Token` for the user.
 2. Your application saves the information about the URI, user tried to access, under the unique identifier `state`.
 3. Your application redirects the user to the OAuth 2.0 server passing the `state` as one of the parameters.
-4. User identifies herself at the OAuth 2.0 server (e.g. by entering username and password).
+4. User identifies herself at the OAuth 2.0 server (e.g. by entering her username and password).
 5. OAuth 2.0 server redirects the user back to your application (to the `Redirect URI` to be precise) with two query
    parameters: `state` and `code`.
 6. Your application makes a server to server HTTP call to the OAuth 2.0 server exchanging the `code` for the `Access